David G | Mar 21, 2020 | 0

 #2- Áo dài – Traditional Vietnamese Dress

-Áo dài, a silk-made traditional dress, is probably one of the most recognized souvenirs you can get in Vietnam.
+Áo dài, a silk-made traditional long dress, is probably one of the most recognized Vietnam souvenirs you can find.
 The history of Áo dài dates back to the Nguyen dynasty (19th century) who required court people to wear Áo dài.

 During a colonization era and 1950s, international designers saw massive potential in Áo dài and decided to create a modern, unisex dress that is known today as Áo dài.

-If you ever find yourself wandering around the Old Quarter in Hanoi or the Ancient Town in Hoi An, you’ll see people walking around wearing Áo dài with different graphics, colors, and styles.
+If you ever find yourself wandering around the Old Quarter in Hanoi or the Ancient Town in Hoi An, you’ll see mainly Vietnamese women walking around wearing traditional Áo dài with different graphics, colors, and styles.
 When picking Áo dài, think about the contrast – trousers should contrast a dress color (see on the picture above – red/black combination).

 The most popular place for tailoring Áo dài (and other clothes) to your size is Hoi An.
 Since the town became extremely touristic, prices of tailoring Áo dài climb through the roof, so don’t forget to negotiate.
 People usually wear Áo dài during significant holidays, such as Tet Holiday or Mid-Autumn festival.